cmastrokostas/Automatic_Text_Summarization/README.md

-# Unsupervised Text Summarization Survey
+# Text Summarization on English and Modern Greek Textual corpora
 This repository hosts used code for my thesis on " Unsupervised Text Summarization on Modern Greek Textual Corpora "